By 2020, safely return to communities and nature an amount of water equal to what we use in our finished beverages and

 In many cases, projects also help improve local livelihoods, help communities adapt to climate change, improve water quality and enhance biodiversity.

 Since 2005, we have engaged in 509 projects with partners such as WWF, USAID, The Nature Conservancy, Water for People, UN-HABITAT, and the United Nations Development Programme (UNDP).
 To date, our initiatives for improving water access and sanitation alone are estimated to have benefitted more than 1.9 million people.

-Our bottling partners’ SVAs and SWPPs provide opportunities to link our replenish actions to watersheds and communities where we operate.
+Our bottling partners’ SVAs and source water protection plans (SWPP) provide opportunities to link our replenish actions to watersheds and communities where we operate.
 For example, the SVA for one bottling plant identified rising nutrient concentrations in the local watershed, which provided both source water for our manufacturing plant and an important eco-tourism attraction and recreational amenity for the local community.
 Through the SVA and SWPP processes, we were able to raise concern over water quality, rally the local government and community, and encourage area farmers to implement farming practices that reduced the nutrient load on the watershed.
 We are increasingly pursuing synergies between our source-water protection and replenish programs so that we can identify and implement locally relevant projects that support the sustainability of local watersheds and communities while reducing risks to our business.

 The Nature Conservancy, with support from LimnoTech and the Global Environment & Technology Foundation, helps us calculate the volume of water we have replenished using an approach based on widely accepted tools and methodologies.
-While we believe these methods are sound, we acknowledge that the science and methodology shaping quantification of water replenishment are new and developing.
-It may be premature to rely on our water benefit calculations as hard fact.
+We use these methodologies in the context of our replenish program.
+A joint, peer reviewed paper explaining this context and application can be found here.
 For more about how we quantify replenishment, read our report, Quantifying Water Replenish Benefits in Community Partnership Projects, posted here.

 More Than 100 Projects With UNDP